-Theatre Mission: The Missouri Valley College theatre program is committed to providing experiential opportunities and personal instruction while encouraging intellectual inquiry which will allow students to become enhanced learners, citizens, and artists.
+Theatre Mission: The Missouri Valley College theatre program is committed to developing the full potential of theatre artists and engaged citizens through experiential opportunities, personal instruction, and intellectual inquiry.

-- Identify and describe the historical dimensions of theatre including the works of the major playwrights, practitioners and theorists. - Demonstrate the ability to apply script and performance analysis to practical situations. - Explain and practice the basic communication processes related to collaborative theatrical production. - Demonstrate the ability to apply process and performance techniques to theatrical production. - Identify and work conceptually with the elements of theatre including literature, performance, and design. - Exhibit proficiency in a focus area developed by the student and the academic advisor.
+- Identify and describe the historical dimensions of theatre including the works of the major playwrights, practitioners and theorists. - Demonstrate the ability to apply script and performance analysis to practical situations. - Explain and practice the basic communication processes related to collaborative theatrical production. - Demonstrate the ability to apply process and performance techniques to theatrical production. - Identify and work conceptually with the elements of theatre including literature, performance, and design.